LeBron, Irving power Cavaliers past Nuggets, 125-109

 TIP-INS

 Nuggets: Forwards Kenneth Faried (sprained right ankle) and Danilo Gallinari (strained left groin) may not return until after the All-Star break.
 Faried has missed two games since being injured Wednesday, while Gallinari has missed six and hasn't played since Feb.
 1. ...
-Coach Mike Malone spent five seasons as an assistant with Cleveland.
-"We had great success, the best record in the NBA twice," he said.
-"Went to the Finals.
-I was very fortunate to work for a head coach in Mike Brown that allowed me to coach and gave me a voice.
-Because of that opportunity and the success we had, because of a guy like LeBron, it allowed me to be seen in a different light among GMs and owners.
-It was a huge factor in me becoming a head coach." ...
 Malone has one of the league's youngest teams with nine players 25 and under, and five 21 and under.

 Cavaliers: Thompson added 13 points and 13 rebounds. ...
 James passed Brad Daugherty (5,227) for the second-most rebounds in club history.
 Zydrunas Ilgauskas (5,904) is first. ...
 G Iman Shumpert missed his third straight game with a sprained left ankle. ...
-Coach Tyronn Lue has been impressed with Williams, who scored 12 points in his debut with Cleveland on Thursday in Oklahoma City.
-Williams gives the Cavs depth, athleticism and some needed defensive intensity.
-Cleveland is Williams' sixth NBA stop, and the 25-year-old said he's grateful to be playing for a winning team. ...
 Korver has made 12 of his last 14 3-pointers.

 UP NEXT